jekyc/wig/README.md

 ```
 $ python3 wig.py -h
-usage: wig.py [-h] [-n STOP_AFTER] [-a] [-m] [-e] host
+usage: wig.py [-h] [-n STOP_AFTER] [-a] [-m] [--no_cache_load]
+              [--no_cache_save] [-N] [-e]
+              host

 WebApp Information Gatherer

 positional arguments:
   host             The host name of the target

 optional arguments:
   -h, --help       show this help message and exit
   -n STOP_AFTER    Stop after this amount of CMSs have been detected.
+Default:
-Default: 1
+                   1
   -a               Do not stop after the first CMS is detected
   -m               Try harder to find a match without making more requests
+  --no_cache_load  Do not load cached responses
+  --no_cache_save  Do not save the cache for later use
+  -N               Shortcut for --no_cache_load and --no_cache_save
   -e               Use the built-in list of common files and directories (much
                    like dirbuster).
 NOT IMPLEMENTED YET
 ```